CAT Exam 2021: Books, Syllabus, Exam Pattern, CAT Cut-Offs, Exam Analysis, Tips & More

 - How long will my CAT score be valid for?

 Unlike other MBA competitive exams such as GMAT and GRE, the CAT score is valid only for a period of one year.
 However, if you would like to work/continue working for a year before joining your institute, some B-Schools can provide you with deferred admission as well.

-- Can I prepare for CAT while working?
-Should I quit my job to prepare for the exam?
+- Can I prepare for CAT exam while working?
+Should I quit my job to prepare for the CAT 2020?